-Active ingredient in this medicine: folinic acid
+Active ingredients: folinic acid

-What this medicine is for
+What it is used for

 Leucovorin Calcium has shown good results in the treatment of certain megaloblastic anaemias resulting from folic acid deficiency.This mainly occurs in infants, during pregnancy, in malabsorption syndromes, liver disease, sprue and malnutrition.
 It is not more effective than folic acid for these conditions.
 Leucovorin Calcium has also shown good results in reducing the toxicity and circumventing the effect of folic acid antagonists, if therapeutically desired.

 A clear, straw to pale yellow coloured solution, free from visible particulate matter.

 Do I need a prescription?